Plan your Law School visit

 Observing a Class

 Many visitors want to get a feel for the classroom atmosphere at Duke Law.
-For the Fall 2016 semester, we suggest visiting the following classes.
+For the Spring 2017 semester, we suggest visiting the following classes.
 No prior appointment is necessary.
 These professors have agreed in advance to welcome visitors to their classes, and ask that you introduce yourself before class and save any questions you may have until after the class has concluded.

 Although this information is complete to the best of our knowledge, please be aware that classes may be cancelled without notice due to faculty illness, etc.